Piano Care Guide

 Never spray polish directly on the piano (and never use furniture polish)

-Use a damp cloth for the keys or use Cory Key-Bright (Recommended)
+Use a damp cloth for the keys or use Scott's Piano Key Cleaner (Recommended).
+Click Here to purchase

 Especially in churches or schools, routine checks are essential.
 We inspect: